nestordemeure/letMeNERSCthatForYou/README.md

 * find good default search settings

 * examine search ouput
-  are scores increasing or decreasing? -> how is i playing wih he max / merge operaions? when reranking, wha are he new scores? when hybriding, wha are he new scores?
+  when reranking, wha are he new scores? when hybriding, wha are he new scores?